-In our Ask Yoast case studies, we generally give SEO advise to clients who sign up for this series.
+In our Ask Yoast case studies, we gave SEO advice to readers who signed up for this series.
 This time, however, we’ve had a look at the website of Ryan Hoffman: leverageny.com.
 He didn’t sign up for the case study, but commented on our Ultimate guide to Content SEO.
 He told us nobody in his target audience reads content.
 So we became curious if we could give Ryan tips to optimize his website without focusing on the text only.
 Our main conclusion is: Ryan’s website would benefit from a more holistic SEO strategy.
 Read on to find out how!

 What keywords does your target audience use?